 If they will get 3% of CTR it means they should expect 125 visitors, and that’s an optimistic scenario.

 You should also consider the fact that people don’t like sponsored content (No one likes to be sold things).
 Most of those visitors would leave CryptoAltum within the first minute.

-When a company launch an IEO PR campaign, in most cases they imagine their site is getting exploded with insane traffic.
-In reality it’s far from being true.
-From the thousands of people who will read the articles in your PR campaign, only few will actually visit your site.
+When a company launches an IEO PR campaign, in most cases they imagine their site is getting exploded with insane traffic.
+In reality, it’s far from being true.
+From the thousands of people who will read the articles in your PR campaign, only a few will actually visit your site.

 But does it means you spent money for nothing?

 Brand Awareness is a very important aspect of any PR campaign.
 When a story about your company on a news site becomes viral, it almost feels like the company gets kind of an Aura.